shapeshed/shapeshed.com/content/post/nifty-unix-tools-sort.md

 ## How to sort by number

+To sort by number pass the `-n` option to `sort`.
+This will sort from lowest number to highest number and write the result to standard output.

-Let us suppose that you have a file with a list of items of clothing that has a number at the start of the line and you want to sort these numerically.
+Suppose a file exists with a list of items of clothing that has a number at the start of the line and needs to be sorted numerically.
 The file is saved as `clothes.txt`.

     3. Brown shoes
     5. Blue tie